-- 5.9 Peat is an unconsolidated deposit formed by decaying organic matter which accumulates in a water saturated environment such as a bog or moss.
+5.9 Peat is an unconsolidated deposit formed by decaying organic matter which accumulates in a water saturated environment such as a bog or moss.
 Bogs occur in areas of high rainfall for supply of water or in sedimentary basins such as former lakes.
 Vegetation is characterised by acid tolerant plant communities of which the genus Sphagnum is dominant.
-The two main types of bog are (1) raised bogs, characteristic of flat underlying topography and found on plains and broad valley floors and (2) blanket bog, which occur mainly in upland areas where conditions are suitably cool and wet. - 5.10 There are extensive resources of peat in Tyrone and Fermanagh.
+The two main types

+- of bog are (1) raised bogs, characteristic of flat underlying topography and found on plains and broad valley floors and (2) blanket bog, which occur mainly in upland areas where conditions are suitably cool and wet. - 5.10 There are extensive resources of peat in Tyrone and Fermanagh.
 Blanket peat is a feature in the upland areas of the former Omagh District with a line of raised peat bogs running from the east to the west, some of which are commercially developed whilst some in the west are designated as Areas of Special Scientific Interest (ASSI's), two of which are also RAMSAR sites and therefore of international importance.
 The majority of peat cutting operates to provide domestic fuel and without any application having been lodged.
-The main areas of mechanical peat extraction for horticultural purposes lie to the south west of Carrickmore at Drumlister Road and Mullaslin Road, to the south east of Omagh at Tattykeel, Beattie Villas and Arvalee, and at Tattenalee in Fermanagh.
+The main areas of mechanical peat extraction for horticultural purposes lie to the south west of Carrickmore, to the south east of Omagh and at Arvalee, and at Tattenalee in Fermanagh.
 The process of extraction decimates extensive areas, leaving the landscape compacted and devoid of vegetation.
+It also represents the loss of a vital carbon sink and is therefore not considered to be environmentally sustainable.